trustoverip/concepts-and-terminology-wg/docs/curation.md

 # Curation

 Curation is the process of evolving your concept and term data in the direction of greater quality and richer content.
-Any group that uses CTWG infrastructure is encouraged to design a curation process to best achieve its goals.
+Any group that uses CTWG infrastructure is encouraged to design a curation process to best achieve its goals; it appoints a [curator](curator.md) to lead that work.
 Curation happens in an iterative fashion, by repeated review and contribution.
 High-quality data is generally assigned a status like `accepted`, but it can always be reviewed, improved, and re-evaluated:

 ![review process](review-process.png)